Royal Lao Air Force: Footwear

-White and brown low laced leather shoes were prescribed to wear with either the earlier ANL khaki service/work uniform or the white summer dress for all-ranks and, after 1964 black ones were required for RLAF officers wearing the new blue-grey officers' dress uniform on formal occasions.
+White and brown low laced leather shoes were prescribed to wear with either the earlier ANL khaki service/work uniform or the white summer dress for all-ranks; after 1964 black shoes were required for RLAF officers wearing the new blue-grey officers' dress uniform on formal occasions.

-Laotian Aviation personnel in the field initially wore a mixture of American and French regulation footwear, including brown leather US M-1943 Combat Service Boots, French M1917 brown leather hobnailed ankle boots (Brodequins modéle 1917), French M1953 brown leather "Rangers" (Rangers modéle 1953) and French canvas-and-rubber Pataugas tropical boots, replaced by sandals while in garrison.
+Laotian Aviation personnel in the field initially wore a mixture of American and French regulation footwear, including brown leather U.S. M-1943 Combat Service Boots, French M1917 brown leather hobnailed ankle boots (Brodequins modéle 1917), French M1953 brown leather "Rangers" (Rangers modéle 1953) and French Pataugas olive canvas-and-rubber jungle boots, replaced by flip-flops and leather peasant sandals while in garrison.

-Black leather combat boots began to be provided to the RLAF in the 1960s by the Americans, who issued both the early US Army M-1962 "McNamara" model and the M-1967 model with "ripple" pattern rubbler sole.
-A few Laotian pilots and senior officers managed to acquire the US Army Jungle boot, a highly prized item not issued to the RLAF whilst local copies of the South Vietnamese Bata tropical boot were worn by some ground personnel.
+Black leather combat boots began to be provided to the RLAF in the 1960s by the Americans, who issued both the early U.S. Army M-1962 "McNamara" model and the M-1967 model with DMS "ripple" pattern rubbler sole.
+A few Laotian pilots and senior officers managed to acquire the U.S. Army Jungle boot, a highly prized item not issued to the RLAF whilst local copies of the Canadian Bata tropical boots and South Vietnamese black canvas-and-rubber Indigenous Combat Boots were worn by ground personnel.